-This Base Prospectus has been prepared on a basis that would permit an offer of Notes with a denomination of less than £100,000 (or its equivalent in any other currency) only in circumstances where there is an exemption from the obligation under the Prospectus Directive to publish a prospectus.
-As a result, any offer of Notes in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a Relevant Member State) must be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of Notes.
-Accordingly any person making or intending to make an offer of Notes in that Relevant Member State may only do so in circumstances in which no obligation arises for the Issuer or any Dealer to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
-Neither the Issuer nor any Dealer has authorised, nor do they authorise, the making of any offer of Notes in circumstances in which an obligation arises for the Issuer or any Dealer to publish or supplement a prospectus for such offer.
+This Base Prospectus has been prepared on a basis that would permit an offer of Notes (or beneficial interests therein) with a denomination of less than £100,000 (or its equivalent in any other currency) only in circumstances where there is an exemption from the obligation under the Prospectus Directive to publish a prospectus.
+As a result, any offer of Notes (or beneficial interests therein) in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") must be made pursuant to an exemption under the Prospectus Directive from the requirement to publish a prospectus for offers of Notes (or beneficial interests therein).
+Accordingly, any person making or intending to make an offer of Notes (or beneficial interests therein) in that Relevant Member State may only do so in circumstances in which no obligation arises for the Issuer or any Dealer to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
+Neither the Issuer nor any Dealer has authorised, nor do they authorise, the making of any offer of Notes (or beneficial interests therein) in circumstances in which an obligation arises for the Issuer or any Dealer to publish or supplement a prospectus for such offer.

-In making an investment decision, investors must rely on their own examination of the Issuer and the terms of the Notes being offered, including the merits and risks involved.
-The Notes have not been approved or disapproved by the United States Securities and Exchange Commission (the SEC) or any other securities commission or other regulatory authority in the United States and, other than the approvals of the Banking Regulation and Supervision Agency (the BRSA), the CMB, the Central Bank of Ireland and the Irish Stock Exchange described herein, have not been approved or disapproved by any other securities commission or other regulatory authority in Turkey or any other jurisdiction, nor have the foregoing authorities (other than the Central Bank of Ireland and the Irish Stock Exchange to the extent described herein) approved this Base Prospectus or confirmed the accuracy or determined the adequacy of the information contained in this Base Prospectus.
+In making an investment decision, investors must rely upon their own examination of the Issuer and the terms of the Notes (or beneficial interests therein) being offered, including the merits and risks involved.
+The Notes have not been approved or disapproved by the United States Securities and Exchange Commission (the "SEC") or any other securities commission or other regulatory authority in the United States and, other than the approvals of the Banking Regulation and Supervision Agency (the "BRSA"), the CMB, the Central Bank of Ireland and the Irish Stock Exchange described herein, have not been approved or disapproved by any other securities commission or other regulatory authority in Turkey or any other jurisdiction, nor have the foregoing authorities (other than the Central Bank of Ireland and the Irish Stock Exchange to the extent described herein) approved this Base Prospectus or confirmed the accuracy or determined the adequacy of the information contained in this Base Prospectus.
 Any representation to the contrary might be unlawful.

-None of the Dealers or the Issuer makes any representation to any investor in the Notes regarding the legality of its investment under any applicable laws.
+None of the Dealers or the Issuer makes any representation to any investor in the Notes regarding the legality of its investment under any applicable laws or regulations.
 Any investor in the Notes should be able to bear the economic risk of an investment in the Notes for an indefinite period of time.

-The Notes may not be a suitable investment for all investors.
+The Notes might not be a suitable investment for all investors.
 Each potential investor in the Notes must determine the suitability of that investment in light of its own circumstances.
-In particular, each potential investor may wish to consider, either on its own or with the help of its financial and other professional advisers, whether it:
+In particular, each potential investor should consider, either on its own or with the help of its financial and other professional advisers, whether it: